-To see detailed instructions for different approaches to creating transparencies in Photoshop and GIMP, please refer to "Creating Photo Transparencies on the Computer."
+To see detailed instructions for different approaches to creating transparencies in Photoshop and GIMP, please refer to the next section of the handbook, "Creating Photo Transparencies on the Computer."
 Other graphics programs likely offer similar capabilities.

 ALTERING A TRANSPARENCY: Any transparency you have made can be altered.
 That's pretty obvious if you are drawing, painting, or screen printing the transparency by hand.
 But it's equally true when it's a print-out from a computer or copying place.
 You can almost always remove black with Exacto knife or rubbing alcohol, and you can always add black with brush, marker, or heavy paper.